 28. In performing its functions under paragraphs 19, 20 and 21, the Committee shall take into account any specific procedures provided for under the Convention concerning failures to meet Convention obligations.

-1 Paragrah 9 (c) of the terms of reference was amended on a provisional basis for the period between the tenth and eleventh meetings of the Conference of the Parties, in line with paragraph 13 of decision BC-10/11 adopted by the tenth meeting of the Conference of the Parties
+1 Paragrah 9 (c) of the terms of reference was amended on a provisional basis for the period between the tenth and eleventh meetings of the Conference of the Parties, in line with paragraph 13 of decision BC-10/11 adopted by the tenth meeting of the Conference of the Parties.
+At its eleventh meeting, in its decision BC-11/8, the Conference of the Parties extended that amendment for the period between the eleventh and twelfth meetings of the Conference of the Parties.
+The Conference of the Parties also requested the Committee to provide to the Conference of the Parties at its twelfth meeting a report on its evaluation of the effectiveness of the amendment, including recommendations.

 - Mechanism for Promoting Implementation and Compliance.
 The objective of the mechanism is to assist Parties to comply with their obligations under the Convention and to facilitate, promote, monitor and aim to secure the implementation of and compliance with the obligations under the Convention.
 Terms of Reference